cxiong1/demos/computer_network_security/README.md

 exists on startup.
 If the file exists, it retrieves the credential key, if it doesn't, it randomly generates the 32 characters and writes it to the textfile.

-It follows standard username/password storing practices, salting and hashing, and comparing if supplied passwords matches the stored one in the "database".
+It follows standard username/password storing practices, comparing if supplied passwords matches the stored one in the "database".
 In this instance, all of the storage done by the program is stored to textfiles locally on the hard drive.